 F. A.Q.
 Frequently Asked Questions:

-Why does it cost to volunteer during week long summer camps?
+Why does it cost to volunteer during summer/winter camps?

-We do NOT charge to volunteer during week long summer camps.
-If you would like to volunteer, you must first be approved by the director and receive a REGISTRATION CODE to complete the volunteer registration process.
+We do NOT charge to volunteer during summer/winter camps.
+If you would like to volunteer, you must first be approved by the director of the camp you would like to help at, and receive a REGISTRATION CODE to complete the volunteer registration process online, with no charge.

 SUMMER- Check In/Out Times: